supechicken/ChromeOS-ARCVM-Root/README.md

 ```

 ### Notes
-- Try installing the KernelSU module from `root_fix_module/` if root does not work on some of your Android apps.
+- Try installing the KernelSU module under `root_fix_module/` if root does not work on some of your Android apps.